freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/teleporters.md

 ### Eject After Teleport

-Once the ball is created at the destination kicker, it can ejected immediately or after a delay (see next section), or it can stay in the kicker.
+Once the ball is created at the destination kicker, it can be ejected immediately or after a delay (see next section), or it can stay in the kicker.

 If disabled, this option makes the destination kicker keep the ball until it's explicitly ejected trough the kicker's coil.